Configuration

 email_to

-This address is used to sent notifications to the system administrator
+This address is used to send notifications to the system administrator.

 email_user